One of the saddest experiences of growing up in a South African township is the level of violence that sometimes leads to injury or even loss of life.

 The SABC drama series kickstarted a process that allowed the nation to zoom in on what is happening in the townships.

-These stories can not be lost in the nation’s consciousness if we hope to turn our situation around and create a winning nation.
+If we hope to turn our situation around and create a winning nation, the nation must hear these stories.

 Most probably, a possible winning formula to turn things around lies somewhere else in the world.

-Then it would make perfect sense to study how they run their development programmes for their children and youths in their communities and schools.
+Then, it would make perfect sense to study how they run their development programmes for children and youth in their communities and schools.

 Under Apartheid things were not perfect, but the township situation for children and youth participation in sport, arts and recreation has dilapidated since the dawn of the democratic dispensation in 1994.